 — Mr. Jones, by Counting Crows

-Experts have chimed in on this virtual world side effect, but it’s an experience that wasn’t even possible to have until recently without a mental disorder or psychedelics.
+Experts have chimed in on this virtual world side effect, but it’s an experience that’s difficult to categorize, and not possible to have until recently without a mental disorder or psychedelics.
 Psychologists claim it’s why boys spend so much time on porn and video games and then fail to learn comparable skills in real life.
 Similar claims have been made about young girls flocking to social media worlds rather than real ones.
 Gamers have reported feeling more interested in their virtual wives and children than their real families.
 Media researchers notice how we yell at actors on screens as if they were actually in front of us, and how people with voyeuristic tendencies seek out reality TV as if they were actually looking at people through the glass and not just light bulbs in their living rooms.
-Porn on light-up screens has become a force to be reckoned with in a way magazines couldn’t ever have matched.

 Most questions remain unasked or unanswered, though.
 For example, how much more consequential is an “artificial” social reward — a Facebook “like” — when we’re mental inhabitants of Facebook-land?
 (To get an idea, try printing out your Facebook feed next time you want to read it.)
-What does it do to our adolescents’ brains to borderline-hallucinate sex with porn stars rather than look at it on a magazine?
+What does it do to our adolescents’ brains to borderline-hallucinate sex with porn stars rather than look at depictions of them in magazines?
 Only time will reveal the full psychological consequences television screens have had on us.

 Moving forward/Reflective screens